tautologyclub/counsel-term-history/README.md

+# NOTE

+This is deprecated in favor of the more general https://github.com/tautologyclub/counsel-term/

 Simple util for making grepping your command history simpler.
 Make sure to include this in your .bashrc:

     shopt -s histappend
     PROMPT_COMMAND="history -a;$PROMPT_COMMAND"